 This isn’t to say you need magazine-worthy photography, but you do need to put effort into both your image and your caption.

 If you don’t like taking photos or just aren’t good at it, use a stock photo site like Unsplash for some lovely (and free, licensed) photos.
-You can also create graphics from templates on Canva or Adobe Spark.
+You can also create graphics from templates on Canva or Adobe Express.

 As for your content, think about what readers might like to see from you.
 Ask yourself: